OlegWock/raindrop-telegram-bot/README.md

 > **Why not use OAuth?**

-Yes, we don't use OAuth because (1) I'm lazy to implement it, it's too much hustle, (2) I'm not feeling comfortable disclosing IP of my personal server.
+Yes, this bot doesn't use OAuth because (1) it first originated as bot for personal use, so it was fine using test tokens, implementing OAuth is just too much hustle.
+Pull requests are welcome tho.

 > **Hmmm, I'm not feeling safe using this bot...
 Won't you steal all my data?**